MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Register-ArgumentCompleter.md

   `<TAB>`.
 For more information, see [about_Automatic_Variables](./About/about_Automatic_Variables.md).

-When you specify the **Native** parameter, selecting the `NativeSet` parameter set for this command, the script block should take the following parameters in the specified order.
+When you specify the **Native** parameter, selecting the `NativeSet` parameter set for this command, the script block must take the following parameters in the specified order.
 The names of the parameters are not important because PowerShell passes in the values *positionally*.

 - `$commandName` (Position 0) - This parameter is set to the name of the